k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/05a_create_broadway_flow_example.md

 # Example of Creating a Broadway Flow
 ### ![](/academy/images/example.png)Example - Building a Simple Broadway Flow

-Let's create a new Broadway flow that selects data from a DB table and creates a JSON file based on the selected DB records:
+Let's create a new Broadway flow that selects data from a DB table and creates a JSON file based on the selected DB records.

 #### Step 1 - Create a New Broadway Flow